 This bulletin focuses on the economic impact results estimated by the input-output model.
 The simulations used for the comparisons are based on the average spending structures in the productive sectors of the economy at the aggregate level.
-The model performs simulations in increments of $100 million in operating expenditures for each of the six productive sectors based on resource and employment tables for 2014 and adjustment parameters for 2018.
+The model performs simulations in increments of $100 million in operating expenditures for each of the six productive sectors based on resource and employment tables for 2015.

 Personalized impact study